rollup/rollup/docs/05-plugin-development.md

 The returned promise will resolve once the module has been fully transformed and parsed but before any imports have been resolved.
 That means that the resulting `ModuleInfo` will have empty `importedIds`, `dynamicallyImportedIds`, `importedIdResolutions` and `dynamicallyImportedIdResolutions`.
 This helps to avoid deadlock situations when awaiting `this.load` in a `resolveId` hook.
 If you are interested in `importedIds` and `dynamicallyImportedIds`, you should implement a `moduleParsed` hook.

 Note that with regard to the `moduleSideEffects`, `syntheticNamedExports` and `meta` options, the same restrictions apply as for the `resolveId` hook: Their values only have an effect if the module has not been loaded yet.
 Thus, it is very important to use `this.resolve` first to find out if any plugins want to set special values for these options in their `resolveId` hook, and pass these options on to `this.load` if appropriate.
-The example below showcases how this can be handled to add a proxy module for modules containing a special code comment:
+The example below showcases how this can be handled to add a proxy module for modules containing a special code comment.
+Note the special handling for re-exporting the default export:

 ```js
 export default function addProxyPlugin() {